 - Fir Needle: antiseptic, antibacterial, anti-fungal properties; relieves muscle pain and swelling; lovely evergreen scent

 - Eucalyptus: antibacterial, anti-inflammatory and analgesic properties; reduces fatigue and alleviates pain

 - Lemongrass: analgesic, anti-inflammatory and antiseptic properties; warms up muscles and relieves mental strain

-2 cups of epsom salts to 1/2 cup of baking soda and added 15 drops of pure essential oils and the zest of 1/2 a lemon.
+2 cups of epsom salts + 1/2 cup of baking soda + 15 drops of pure essential oils (5 drops of lemongrass, fir needle and eucalyptus)

 - 1/2 cup baking soda